Used in an Imagine Spot scene in the epsisode: "D.W. The Pickey Eater". Arthur was not allowed to go to outer space without his sister D.W.

 "The Legend of the Big Kid": By Vince when he and the gang are looking for T.J.

-Happens quite a lot on Adventure Time.
-In one episode, Finn has to win a contest in order to win a kiss from his love interest, Princess Bubblegum.
-When one of the other contestants almost wins, he lets out a Big No that reaches the level of a Sonic Scream.
+In "Wizard Battle", Finn has to win a contest in order to win a kiss from his love interest, Princess Bubblegum.
+When one of the other contestants almost wins, he lets out a Big "NO!" that reaches the level of a sonic scream.

 In the first episode of The Hub's Pound Puppies, adoptee-of-the-week Yipper lets out a cross between this and a howl of despair when it looks like he's missed his chance to get adopted by his "perfect person".

 Julie does this in the Motorcity finale when she thinks Mike was killed in the self-destruction of his car.